 How many patient-doctor relationships have you ended?
 Most of us haven’t.
 How many have you entered?
 More than you think.

-Even though there is no contract a physician and patient have to sign before entering a patient-doctor relationship, certain aspects automatically marry the two of you.
-This holds true even if you don’t consent to being that person’s physician.
+Even though there is no contract a physician and patient must sign before entering a patient-doctor relationship, certain aspects automatically marry the two of you.
+This holds even if you don’t consent to being that person’s physician.

-A patient-physician relationship is almost certainly formed when a doctor engages with an individual by some or all of the following:
+A patient-physician relationship is almost certainly formed when a doctor engages with an individual through some or all of the following:

 - offering a medical opinion